-Places are locations with specific combinations of, and interactions between land uses, activities, environments, buildings, urban design elements and transport.
+Places are location with specific combinations of, and interactions between land uses, activities, environments, buildings, urban design elements, and transport needs.

 Movement refers to the passage of people along streets and roads.
 The level of movement is understood in terms of the number of people, rather than the number of vehicles.